nkdAgility/Azure-DevOps-WorkItem-Clone/README.md

 The `id` is the ID of the template item.
 This will be used to specifiy Description, Acceptance Criteria, and dependancy relationsips.
 I the `id` is not specified a new work item will be created.

 The `fields` are the fields that will be used to create the work item.
 You can use any field ientifyer from Azure DevOps.

+Use the `${fromtemplate}` to specify that the value should be taken from the template.
+This is used here for the Description and Acceptance Criteria, but can be used to pull data from any field.

  ```json
 [